-- Do not use abrasive erasers or harsh chemicals when cleaning SMART Response system hardware. - Do not open the receiver or clicker units to attempt repairs.
-Refer all service to authorised SMART service personnel.
+- Do not use abrasive erasers or harsh chemicals when cleaning the system. - Do not open the receiver or clicker units to attempt repairs.
+Refer all service to authorized SMART service personnel.

-- You must connect the USB cable that came with your SMART product to a computer that has a USB compliant interface and that bears the USB logo.
+- You must connect the USB cable that came with the system to a computer that has a USB compliant interface and that bears the USB logo.
 In addition, the USB source computer must be compliant with CSA/UL/EN 60950 and bear the CE mark and CSA and/or UL Mark(s) for CSA/UL 60950.
-This is for operating safety and to avoid damage to the SMART product. - If your SMART product requires replacement parts, make sure that the service technician uses replacement parts specified by SMART Technologies or parts with the same characteristics as the original.
+This is for operating safety and to avoid damage to the system. - If the system requires replacement parts, make sure the service technician uses replacement parts specified by SMART Technologies or parts with the same characteristics as the original.